|

 SWCPC 848 E1

-Photo of JFK and man and woman
+Photo of JFK with unidentified man and woman

 John Sauls Ranch

-Photograph collection, 1918
+Photograph Collection, 1918

 5 copy prints

-SWCPC 29, E4
+SWCPC 29 E4

-This is an artificial collection consisting of photographs of the John
+This artificial collection contains photographs of the John Sauls Ranch in Coke

-Sauls Ranch in Coke County, Texas, which bulks with photographs of geological formations
+County, Texas, which bulks with photographs of geological formations on the

-The John Sauls Ranch covers 60,000 acres on the Colorado River in Coke County, Texas.
+Sauls Ranch covers 60,000 acres on the Colorado River in Coke County, Texas.
 In

-1918, drought in the area became so severe that the entire ranch supported only 35 head of
+1918, drought in the area became so severe that the entire ranch supported only

 Johnson, Carl August

-Photograph collection, 1885-1940
+Photograph Collection, 1885-1940

 13 copy prints